Amsterdam/CityDataToBinaryModel/README.md

 Gltf files are created next to the binary tiles as a wrapper for the binary data.
 This way the binary tiles can be used standalone, or used/imported as Gltf files with external binary mesh data.
-The Gltf files also allow you to preview the 3D output using standard 3D viewers like the one Windows 10+ offers.
+The Gltf files also allow you to load/preview the 3D output using 3D viewers/tools like the standard Windows 3D Viewer.

 ## Brotli compression